rhaiscript/book/src/language/fn-closure.md

 The actual implementation of closures de-sugars to:

-1. Keeping track of what variables are accessed inside the anonymous function,
+1. Keeping track of what [variables] are accessed inside the [anonymous function],

-2. If a variable is not defined within the anonymous function's scope, it is looked up _outside_ the function and in the current execution scope &ndash; where the anonymous function is created.
+2. If a [variable] is not defined within the [anonymous function's][anonymous function] scope, it is looked up _outside_ the [function] and in the current execution scope &ndash;
+   where the [anonymous function] is created.

-3. The variable is added to the parameters list of the anonymous function, at the front.
+3. The [variable] is added to the parameters list of the [anonymous function], at the front.

-4. The variable is then converted into a **reference-counted shared value**.
+4. The [variable] is then converted into a **reference-counted shared value**.

-   An [anonymous function] which captures an external variable is the only way to create a reference-counted shared value in Rhai.
+   An [anonymous function] which captures an external [variable] is the only way to create a reference-counted shared value in Rhai.

-5. The shared value is then [curried][currying] into the [function pointer] itself, essentially carrying a reference to that shared value and inserting it into future calls of the function.
+5. The shared value is then [curried][currying] into the [function pointer] itself, essentially carrying a reference to that shared value and inserting it into future calls of the [function].

-   This process is called _Automatic Currying_, and is the mechanism through which Rhai simulates normal closures.
+   This process is called [_Automatic Currying_][automatic currying], and is the mechanism through which Rhai simulates normal closures.

 ### Q: Why are closures implemented as automatic currying?